Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{his} paper proposes and thoroughly test a novel Deep Reinforcement Learning (Deep RL) based approach for the protective relay control design in the future distribution grids.
-Recent developments in photovoltaic (PV) and power electronic technology have led to a tremendous increase in the penetration of distributed generation (DG) in the distribution grids.
-Distributed generation, especially solar PVs, can provide a number of benefits to the power system operation efficiency such as peak load reduction and improved power quality \cite{DGBenefits}.
-However, DG and many emerging grid edge-level devices are increasing the complexity of the interactions between the end users and the distribution grid operators in a substantial manner.
-These additional complexities pose significant challenges to the operation and protection of the distribution grid.
+\IEEEPARstart{T}{his} paper proposes and conceptually tests a novel Deep Reinforcement Learning (Deep RL) based approach for protective relay control design in distribution grids.
+Recent developments in photovoltaic (PV) and power electronics technology have led to an increase of penetration of distributed energy resources (DER) in distribution grids.
+DERs, especially solar PVs, can provide a number of benefits to the power system operation efficiency such as peak load reduction and improved power quality \cite{DGBenefits}.
+However, DER and emerging grid edge-level devices are increasing the complexity of the interactions between end users and distribution grid operators substantially, such as low or non-existent system inertia, islanded operation and load-side voltage security.
+These additional complexities pose significant challenges for the operation and protection of the distribution grid.

 Protective relays are the safeguards of distribution systems.
-The role of the protective relays is to protect the grid from sustaining faults by disconnecting the faulty segment from the rest of the grid.
-During the operation, a relay monitors the power grid and look for patterns that signifies faults.
-Typical measurements include current (over-current and differential relay), voltage and current (distance relay), or electromagnetic wave from transients (traveling-wave relay).
-In power distribution systems, overcurrent relay is the most commonly used type of protection since many other methods are impractical due to cost and infrastructure limitations.
+The role of protective relays is to protect the grid from sustaining faults by disconnecting the smallest practically available faulty segment from the rest of the grid.
+During the operation, a relay monitors the power grid and looks for patterns that are associated with faults.
+Typical measurements include current (over-current and differential relay), voltage and current (distance relay), frequency or electromagnetic wave from transients (traveling-wave relay).
+In power distribution systems, time delayed, coordinated overcurrent relays are most commonly used since many other methods are impractical due to cost, infrastructure and grid topology limitations.